Florence: Food Exploration Extension

-Northern Italy’s Tuscany is a region of green hills, sprawling vineyards, olive groves, and small stone villages, especially renowned for its wines and cuisine.
-The region’s cuisine is simple and seasonal, and a look at the Tuscan countryside reveals the key ingredients used in local cooking—olive oil, mellow cheese, grilled meats, beans, and bread.
+The region’s cuisine is simple and seasonal, and a look at the Tuscan countryside reveals the key ingredients in local cooking.

 DAY ONE